aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/itf-14-barcode-customization/itf-14-barcode-border-thickness-customization/_index.md

 ---
-title: ITF-14 Barcode Border Thickness Customization
+title: "Customize Barcode Border for ITF-14 with Aspose.BarCode .NET"
 linktitle: ITF-14 Barcode Border Thickness Customization
 second_title: Aspose.BarCode .NET API
-description: Customize ITF-14 barcode border thickness with Aspose.BarCode for .NET.
-Step-by-step guide for seamless barcode generation.
+description: "Learn how to customize barcode border thickness for ITF-14 using Aspose.BarCode for .NET.
+Generate ITF-14 barcode and save barcode PNG files easily."
 weight: 10
 url: /net/itf-14-barcode-customization/itf-14-barcode-border-thickness-customization/
+date: 2026-02-20
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# ITF-14 Barcode Border Thickness Customization
+# Customize Barcode Border for ITF-14 with Aspose.BarCode .NET

-Are you looking to enhance your barcode generation with customizable border thickness using Aspose.BarCode for .NET?
-If so, you're in the right place.
-In this step-by-step guide, we will walk you through the process of modifying the border thickness of an ITF-14 barcode.
-With a few simple steps, you can achieve the desired border thickness for your barcodes, whether it's for product labeling or inventory management.
-Let's get started!
+If you need to **customize barcode border** thickness for an ITF-14 barcode, you’ve come to the right place.
+In this tutorial we’ll walk through the exact steps to generate an ITF-14 barcode, adjust its border type, and **save barcode PNG** files with the thickness you require.
+Whether you’re building product labels or inventory tags, controlling the border makes your barcodes look professional and scan‑friendly.

+## Quick Answers
+- **What does “customize barcode border” mean?** It lets you set the visual thickness of the frame or bar surrounding an ITF‑14 barcode.
+- **Which property controls the border thickness?** `ITF.ItfBorderThickness.Pixels`.
+- **Can I change the border type as well?** Yes, via `ITF.ItfBorderType` (Frame or Bar).
+- **What image format is recommended?** PNG works well for loss‑less quality; use `BarCodeImageFormat.Png`.
+- **Do I need a license for production?** A valid Aspose.BarCode license is required for commercial use.

+## What is ITF-14 barcode border customization?
+Customizing the barcode border lets you define how thick the outer frame appears around the barcode symbols.
+This is especially useful when the barcode is printed on packaging that requires a specific visual weight for compliance or branding.

+## Why use Aspose.BarCode for .NET to customize the border?
+Aspose.BarCode provides a fluent API that abstracts the low‑level rendering details, allowing you to focus on business logic.
+You get:
+- Full control over dimensions, colors, and border styles.
+- Seamless **generate itf-14 barcode** capabilities with a single class.
+- Straightforward methods to **save barcode png** files without extra image‑processing libraries.

 ## Prerequisites

-Before we dive into the customization process, make sure you have the following prerequisites in place:
+Before we dive in, make sure you have:

-1. Aspose.BarCode for .NET: If you haven't already, you need to download and install the Aspose.BarCode for .NET library.
-You can find the download link [here](https://releases.aspose.com/barcode/net/).
+1. **Aspose.BarCode for .NET** – download it from the official site [here](https://releases.aspose.com/barcode/net/).

-2. Development Environment: You should have a working .NET development environment set up, including Visual Studio or any other compatible IDE.
+2. A .NET development environment (Visual Studio, VS Code, or any IDE you prefer).

-3. Basic Understanding: Familiarity with C# and barcode generation concepts will be helpful.
+3. Basic C# knowledge and familiarity with barcode concepts.

-Now that we have our prerequisites in order, let's proceed with customizing the ITF-14 barcode border thickness.

 ## Importing Namespaces

-In this first step, we will import the necessary namespaces to access the required classes and methods.
+First, import the namespace that contains the barcode classes.

 ### Step 1: Import Namespaces
 ```csharp
 using Aspose.BarCode;
 ```

-## Customizing ITF-14 Barcode Border Thickness

-Now, let's move on to the main part of our tutorial, where we will customize the border thickness of an ITF-14 barcode.
+## Setting Up the Output Folder
+Decide where the generated images will be stored.

-### Step 2: Setting Up the Directory Path
+### Step 2: Define the Directory Path

-Before we start customizing the border thickness, specify the directory path where you want to save the generated barcode images.
-Replace `"Your Directory Path"` with your desired path.

 ```csharp
 string path = "Your Directory Path";
 ```

+## Creating and Configuring the ITF‑14 Barcode
+Now we’ll create the barcode and apply the border settings.

-### Step 3: Creating an ITF-14 Barcode
+### Step 3: Create an ITF‑14 Barcode

-To customize the border thickness, we first need to create an ITF-14 barcode.
-We do this using the `BarcodeGenerator` class.

 ```csharp
 BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.ITF14, "12345678901231");
 ```

-In the code above, we've created an ITF-14 barcode with the data "12345678901231."
-You can replace this data with your own.
+Replace the sample data with your own product identifier if needed.

-### Step 4: Setting the X-Dimension
+### Step 4: Adjust the X‑Dimension (Bar Width)

-The X-Dimension represents the width of the barcode bars.
-We'll set it to 2 pixels in this example.

 ```csharp
 gen.Parameters.Barcode.XDimension.Pixels = 2;
 ```
+The X‑Dimension defines the width of each bar; 2 pixels works well for most printers.

-### Step 5: Specifying ITF Border Type
+### Step 5: Choose a Border Type

-The ITF border type can be set to either `ITF14BorderType.Frame` or `ITF14BorderType.Bar`.
-In this example, we'll choose `Frame`.

 ```csharp
 gen.Parameters.Barcode.ITF.ItfBorderType = ITF14BorderType.Frame;
 ```
+You can also use `ITF14BorderType.Bar` if you prefer a bar‑style border.

-### Step 6: Customizing Border Thickness
+### Step 6: **Customize Barcode Border** Thickness and Save Images

-Now comes the part where we customize the border thickness.
-We'll generate two barcode images with different border thickness values: 5 pixels and 15 pixels.

 ```csharp
 gen.Parameters.Barcode.ITF.ItfBorderThickness.Pixels = 5;
 gen.Save($"{path}ITF14BorderSize5Pixels.png", BarCodeImageFormat.Png);